SoCXin/doc/docs/projectconf/section_platformio.rst

 Type: ``DirPath`` | Multiple: ``No`` | Default: ":ref:`projectconf_pio_workspace_dir`/libdeps"

-Internal storage where :ref:`librarymanager` will install project dependencies (:ref:`projectconf_lib_deps`).
+Internal storage where :ref:`RISC-V` will install project dependencies (:ref:`projectconf_lib_deps`).

 This option can also be configured by the global environment variable